dh-conciani/cerrado-planet-nicfi/README.md

 # cerrado-planet-nicfi

-repository with codes to classifify the cerrado biome by using data from planet and nicfi project
+repository with codes to classify LULC of the cerrado biome by using high resolution imagery from planet-nicfi project